LeaseySocial.

 Control+Q quotes the focused post.

 Where the Mastodon instance supports quote posts, LeaseySocial sends the quote using the instance's quote-post API.
+In that case, LeaseySocial does not add the quoted post link to the body of your text.

 Where the instance does not support quote posts, the app falls back to inserting a link to the original post using a simple RE: style prefix.